synop-ai/.github/README.md

 ## What We Do

-Synop connects to your vehicles via leading telematics providers like Geotab, Samsara, Zonar, and Lightning eMotors.
+Synop connects to your vehicles via leading telematics providers like Geotab, Samsara, and Zonar.
 With these integrations, we provide:

 - **Vehicle Management**: Monitor vehicle health, charging sessions, and trip history in one place.
 - **Smart Charging**: Match charging sessions with vehicles and visualize energy use — even when added manually.